Legislative Priorities

 • Encourage the Texas Legislature to continue to reduce state assessments by eliminating those not required by federal law, reducing testing time, and prohibiting standardized tests from serving as the primary indicator of student and school performance.

-• Support consistency in academic accountability, financial accountability, and transparency to the state, taxpayers, or local communities for any entity receiving taxpayer funds for educational purposes.
+• Support consistent academic and financial accountability, as well as transparency, for any entity receiving taxpayer funds for educational purposes at the state and local levels..

 Healthcare